cyphar/heisig-rtk-index/README.md

    This is wrong on two counts (the character clearly has more than 6 strokes -- it has 12, and there is no primitive on page 125 missing from the index).
-   In addition, the character itself doesn't appear in RtK at all since it is not a part of the Joyo Kanji.
+   In addition, the character itself doesn't appear in RtK at all since it is not a part of the Jōyō Kanji.

  * Index II is missing an entry for the 6-stroke "wings" primitive on page 204 (the primitive form of "feather") even though it's listed in Index IV as a